Bodegas Raul Perez Bierzo La Vizcaína La Vitoriana 2023

 | From visionary winemaker Raúl Pérez | |

-| From La Vitoriana, the most beautiful cru of Valtuille | |
+| From La Vitoriana, the finest cru of Valtuille | |

-| Young, wonderful with grilled meat, matured, perfect with game. |
+| Young wonderful with grilled meat, aged perfect with game |

 Mencia & Bastardo